digitaldave0/kubernetes/kubectl_basics.md

 ## How to create and deploy simple PODs on a K8s cluster

+## Basics

+- pods are a wrapper, cotainers with features
+- impertaive fragile , if it crashed we need to notice that in crashed
+- decelartaive we declare what state the function should be in

 ## kubectl commands
 ```bash
 kubectl -- get pods -A